 Why desex your pet?

-Desexing helps your pet live a longer, healthier life, minimizes behavior problems, and helps control the population of unwanted pets.
-Here’s how:
+At Port Road Vet we are a desexing clinic.
+We highly recommend spaying or castrating your kitten and / or puppy.
+Desexing animals is a humane and ethical way of helping your pet live a longer, healthier life, minimizes behavior problems, and helps control the population of unwanted pets.

 - Health – Neutering male pets decreases their chances of developing prostatic enlargement and disease and eliminates the risk of testicular cancer.
 Spaying female pets eliminates the risk of pyometra, a life-threatening infection of the uterus.
 If your pet is spayed before her first heat cycle, her chances of developing breast cancer drop dramatically as well.